The early Days

 A new era of expansion and growth

-Thus a new phase in growth began and the new intake of fifty-six pupils September 1970, albeit nearly all day boys, saw the roll rise to 240.
-Further expansion took place during this decade, with the sporting scene developing strongly and a wide list of activities taking place without the classroom.
+Thus a new phase in growth began and the new intake of 56 pupils in September 1970, albeit nearly all day boys, saw the roll rise to 240.
 A new science, language and maths laboratory block was opened with funds raised from the Development Appeal.
 During this time, the New Beacon Parents’ Association was set up, also raising funds for much needed improvements.
 Amidst the excitements of growth and change, John Norman himself became ill and so retired as Headmaster in July 1976.

-The appointment of Rowland Constantine saw the end of a long run of Norman Headmasters and thus the beginning of a new era.
-The New Beacon was now predominantly a day school, with fifty-five boarders which dropped to thirty-five by the end of the decade.
-The Pre-Prep started as a small class located in a flat and before long some one hundred children were being taught in Portakabins as the new Junior section grew at apace.
-The school’s musical tradition grew stronger as did drama, sport and the curriculum became more diverse.
+The appointment of Rowland Constantine saw the end of a long run of Norman Headmasters and thus the beginning of a new era and 32 year tenure.
+The New Beacon was now predominantly a day school, with 55 boarders which dropped to 35 by the end of the decade.
+The Pre-Prep started as a small class located in a flat and before long 100 children were being taught in Portakabins as the new junior section grew.
+The school’s musical tradition grew stronger as did drama and sport.

-The need for further facilities to meet the demands of what the school was offering, together with its growing population, meant an on-going programme of developments.
-1982 saw the opening of the Junior School block and construction of a new sports hall in 1986 allowed the former gymnasium to be converted into a theatre, with an indoor swimming pool being built only three years later.
-It was clear that further specialised teaching space was soon to be needed and further fundraising, together with good housekeeping, saw the school site transformed over the next two decades.
-A purpose-built Music and Arts Centre allowed the already strong tradition in these disciplines to evolve further and, after a period of quiescence, a Science block and a centre for Design and Technology combined with ICT came along in the late 1990s.
+The need for further facilities meant an on-going programme of developments.
+1982 saw the opening of the Junior School block and construction of a new sports hall in 1986 allowed the former gymnasium to be converted into a theatre, with an indoor swimming pool being built in 1989.
+A purpose-built Music and Arts Centre allowed the already strong tradition in these disciplines to evolve further.
+The Science block and a centre for Design and Technology combined with ICT came along in the late 1990’s.

-Constantine oversaw one further major development during his thirty-two year tenure, which was the impressive new Junior block to house Years 3 and 4, thus releasing space for the Pre-Prep to expand its base.
-At the same time, numbers grew to reach four hundred with excellence at Common Entrance and Scholarship examinations being maintained.
+Next came the impressive new junior block, housing Years 3 and 4, which released space for the Pre-Prep to expand its base.
+Numbers grew to reach 400 with excellence at Common Entrance and Scholarship examinations being maintained.
 To meet the demands of the modern family, Saturday school was withdrawn with a subsequent expansion in after school activities.

 Modernity and tradition prevail